rumaisanaveed/rumaisanaveed/README.md

-# Hi, I'm Rumaisa Naveed
+# Hey 👋🏻 I'm Rumaisa Naveed

 I'm a **Frontend Developer** passionate about combining technical knowledge with design to create beautiful and efficient applications.
 I specialize in **React**, **TypeScript**, **Next.js**, and **Tailwind CSS**.